 Hello, and welcome.

-Jo Angell is an award-winning designer who works from a studio in the shadow of London’s Alexandra Palace.
-Over the early years of her career she built a reputation for elegant graphic design, with an impressive international portfolio of film and theatre posters to her name.
+Jo Angell is an award-winning designer and artist who works from a studio in the shadow of London’s Alexandra Palace.

 "I was about five in the picture below.
 Throughout my childhood I was always drawing, sewing, making things.
 After a mildly rebellious adolescence, art college was the only place for me, and a foundation course at St Martins and a degree in graphic design followed.